joshuaskatz/graphql-sequelize-boilerplate/README.md

 Websockets is already set up, so all you have to do is create your typeDefs and resolvers for your subscriptions!

-Use 'npm start' to to start your development server!
+Use 'npm run dev' to to start your development server!
 Go to http://localhost:8080/graphql/ to play around in the GraphQL playground and to test out your queries, mutations, and subscriptions!